Keck-DataReductionPipelines/KCWI_DRP-Docs/docs/source/issues.rst

     Bar#: 119, Cdisp: 0.2397

-This step typically takes anywhere from 30 seconds to several minutes, depending on the resources availible to your computer.
+This step typically takes anywhere from 30 seconds to several minutes, depending on the resources available to your computer.
 However, sometimes this step takes upwards of 20 minutes, even on a powerful machine.
 This appears to be caused by a conflict in thread allocation between various packages used by the pipeline, although the specifics remain unknown.